Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization: Modeling the Exogenous Processes

 \section{Modeling the Exogenous Processes}

 There are three exogenous processes that we have to model in this energy storage problem: the energy produced by wind, the electricity price, and the energy demand.
 Of these, the demand profile is far more predictable and exhibits far less variation from its expected value at each time $t$.
 In the interest of reducing the dimensionality of the outcome space and state space, we assume the load, $L_t$, follows a deterministic, time-dependent function formed from historical summertime demand profiles in the Princeton, NJ area.
 We consider three different demand profiles: one from a hot day, one from an average day, and one from a cool day.
 These all exhibit daily patterns such as troughs in the morning and peaks in the afternoon, but the total load is larger on hotter days.
-The instantaneous demand varies between 2 MW to 5 MW depending on the time of day and temperature.
 The series $\left\lbrace L_t \right\rbrace_{t=0}^T$ belongs in the initial state variable $S_0$ as it is a latent variable in our problem.